FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

 Trial Output is a composite quantity.
-The REQUIRED attributes are Trial Loss Ratio, trial effective duration and trial forwarding rate.
+The REQUIRED attributes are Trial Loss Ratio, Trial Effective Duration and Trial Forwarding Rate.

 Discussion: